 The language we use to describe any group of people is important, and the language used in relation to people who are neurodivergent is evolving rapidly.
 Some terms that were commonly used previously have fallen out of favor, and some are now considered offensive.
-This is happening because people who are neurodivergent are finding their voices as advocates and guiding others who are not affected by neurodiversities in how they want to be referred to.
-It reflects a transition from a medical model to autism to a self-determined approach.
+This is happening because people who are neurodivergent are finding their voices as advocates and guiding others who are not affected by neurodivergence in how they want to be referred to.
+It reflects a transition from a medical model of autism to the neurodiversity paradigm.

 Everyone has an opinion, often a strong and loud one, and like with any group, opinions in the neurodiversity community sometimes conflict with each other.
 Most people in the neurodiversity community respect that what's right for another person may not be right for them.
 It's always polite to ask someone how they prefer to be referred to and ask for grace from those who might be offended because nearly every term in this list has controversy surrounding it.

 If a term is in this list, unless noted, there is a community of people who identify with the language.
 If you are interested in the controversy around any of these terms, feel free to Google it.

 A person with autism: See Aspie, Autie, Autist, Autistic, and On the Spectrum.

 Ableism: Discrimination against someone because they are not able to do what most others are able to do or inappropriately holding them to the same standard.

 Allistic: Someone who is not affected by autism (also see Neurotypical).

 Asperger's Syndrome (AS): Also referred to as Asperger's Disorder (AD), this is a formal diagnosis from the DSM-IV, now diagnosed as Autism Spectrum Disorder, Level 1 in the DSM-V (also see Autism Spectrum Disorder).